Hong Kong and Macau are our destination for our family’s summer vacation. This year we were joined by my mom and my sister!

 The 18th day of February is always special because it is the birthday of our firstborn Heinel!
 This year he turned 8!
 Heinel has always been such a polite, good and well-behaved kid, and this year was no exception!
 I am also glad that this year he was able to expand his horizon and became more confident.
 We are so blessed to have such a good son!

 Four years ago I gave birth to a teeny-weeny-cutie baby, who, even though was very small, cries the loudest especially when he is hungry.
 It was March 15 and that boy is our dear Hendrix.
 This year, when he turned four, he continued to amaze us with his strength, determination and cheerfulness.
 Hendrix is always our sunshine even during the stormiest days!

 We had been receiving a lot of inquiries about Japan and travelling in general.
 Today I will answer the frequently asked questions (FAQs) by you guys!
-But please note that all my answers are just base on my personal experience.
-I do not claim to be an expert traveller nor claims to know Japan really well.
+But please note that all my answers are just base on my personal experiences.
+I do not claim to be an expert traveler nor claims to know Japan really well.